 Like I said earlier, I’ve been going to laser hair removal sessions for my sideburns since early 2018—which, if you consider the general wait time between sessions is about four to six weeks, means I should have been to a lot of sessions by now.
 But, I also only bought a package of six sessions.

-Here’s a fun thing about me: I’m not great when it comes to keeping appointments, especially when they’re spaced out with month-long waits in between.
-Things like general life commitments come up, and I just forget to make follow-up appointment.
+I’m not great when it comes to keeping appointments, especially when they’re spaced out with month-long waits in between.
+Things like general life commitments come up, and I just forget to make a follow-up appointment.
 Plus, I was seeing results—a month after two sessions, the hair wasn’t growing back.
-I suppose it was a bit naïve to assume I was the a person who had a really good reaction to laser hair removal (after only two out of six packaged sessions).
+I suppose it was a bit naïve to assume I was a person who had a really good reaction to laser hair removal (after only two out of six packaged sessions).
 But, because I still hadn’t done my research on how it worked, and I didn’t know that consistency is the only way that laser hair removal will work on a semi-permanent basis.
 At the very least, you’re ahead of me, because you’re reading this article.

 Here’s the reality—even if it takes a while, the hair will still grow back.
 Two sessions, or even three sessions, or four sessions, won’t permanently stop hair growth in the spot where you’re getting laser hair removal.
 In my case, it took two and a half months before I started noticing small patches of regrowth on my sideburns, and I realized I needed to start being more consistent with my appointments.

-In the long-term, laser hair removal will actually lessen the amount of blemishes and break outs you get because it’s technically decreasing the chances of ingrown hairs.
+In the long-term, laser hair removal will actually lessen the number of blemishes and breakouts you get because it’s technically decreasing the chances of ingrown hairs.
 But, in my case, I did break out around my sideburns as hair started to grow back, particularly when I wasn’t consistent with my visits.
 However, this can likely be avoided by exfoliating and, you know, not waiting two and a half months between your laser hair removal appointments.